Chapter 15 Armour of the Divine Core

 “Steel yourselves,” General Vanguard orders over his breath, “this one’s refined.”

-The Rock Guai’s joints now glowing with flickering runes—not natural corruption.
-Controlled corruption.
+The Rock Guai’s joints glow with flickering runes—not natural corruption.
+Controlled.
+Deliberate.
 Someone has shaped this one with precision.

 Then, the Rock Guai leaps, like a boulder that learned grace.

 The shockwave on impact shatters the outer line.
-Shields splintered.
+Shields splinter.

-Chen is thrown backwards, body spinning through the air like a ragdoll.
+Chen is thrown backwards, body spinning like a ragdoll.
 He crashes into a large tree with a sickening crack.
 His armour sparks and flickers.

-Another Rider catches the beast’s elbow and slams hard against a tree, armour dented deep, warning seals flashing red.
+Another Rider catches the beast’s backswing and slams hard into a tree, armour dented deep, warning seals flashing red.
 Jiang struggles to his knees, his gauntlets flickering weakly.

 Vanguard’s chest tightens.
 “Formation’s compromised.”